elssam/GWAS-BCCAD/README.md

 # GWAS-BCCAD

-This repo comprises the code for the manuscript Elsheikh et al. Nature Scientific reports [paper](https://www.biorxiv.org/content/10.1101/342436v4), to be changed when the paper is online!
+This repo comprises the code for the manuscript Elsheikh et al. Nature Scientific reports [paper](https://www.biorxiv.org/content/10.1101/342436v4) XXX
 This work uses data from the  Alzheimer's Disease Neuroimaging Initiative [publicly available](http://adni.loni.usc.edu/)

 The image data are processed accoding to the pipeline reported in the script pre_process.sh